Rich, smooth chocolate frozen custard with a hint of mint punctuated by shards of dark chocolate…that’s delicious Chocolate Mint Chip gelato!

 I smooshed together two recipes from Williams-Sonoma Ice Cream cookbook as the basis for this recipe, Mint-Chocolate Chip Ice Cream (pg.18) and Chocolate-Hazelnut Gelato (p.
 46).
 (A book?
 How very quaint!).

-- Dark chocolate: Bittersweet chocolate has deep flavor, and you don't need the extra sugar because the gelato takes care of that already.
-If that's too intense, use semi-sweet chocolate instead
+Bittersweet chocolate has deep flavor, and you don't need the extra sugar because the gelato takes care of that already.
+If that's too intense, use semi-sweet chocolate instead.

-- Canola oil: Used to help the melted chocolate freeze into shards as it's added to the churning ice cream
+Why is Canola oil used?
+It's to help the melted chocolate freeze into shards as it's added to the churning ice cream.
+Believe me, it works.

 How to make gelato